offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

       }
       ```

-   For example, the following two _circular_ genomes share the synteny blocks A, B, C, and D between them ...
+   For example, the following two genomes share the synteny blocks A, B, C, and D between them.
+If the genomes were linear rather than cyclic, their ends would be connected by a colored edge to a termination node.
+The termination node indicates that the DNA ends.

    ```{svgbob}
        -D       -B       +C          -A                               +A              +B        +C                  +D